 The Bottom Line: Día de Amor y Amistad

-So, we now celebrate both days – Valentine’s Day on February 14 and Día de Amor y Amistad, which was celebrated in Colombia in 2018 on Saturday, September 15.
-And in 2019 it is celebrated on Saturday, September 21.
+So, we now celebrate both days in Colombia – Valentine’s Day on February 14 and Día de Amor y Amistad, which was celebrated in Colombia in 2018 on Saturday, September 15.
+And in 2019 is celebrated on Saturday, September 21.